jspecify/jspecify/docs/spec.md

 described in this spec.
 The spec does not assign semantics to types in other locations, nor to any annotations on such types.

--   Unrecognized location: any component of a type usage in [implementation code][]:
+-   Unrecognized location: any component of a type usage in the following
+    locations:

+    > These all fit under the umbrella of "implementation code."

     -   A local variable type.
     -   An exception parameter.